thisissoon/angular-starter/README.md

 Now browse to the app at `http://localhost:8000/app/`.

-If you are doing any development you can instead run:
+If you are doing any javascript development you can instead run:

 ```
-grunt serverall
+grunt serverjs
 ```

 To run tests as well everytime a javascript file is updated